Guide to Buying a Digital Camera

 4. If you are going on a safari then you will want a camera that has a long telephoto lens (i.e. a superzoom).

-5. If you are a serious hobbyist or aspiring to be a professional then your safest bets are DSLR's made by Canon or Nikon.
+5. If you are a serious hobbyist or aspiring to be a professional then your safest bets are cameras made by Canon, Nikon and Sony.

 6. If you can't afford the latest new equipment then late model excellent condition used equipment is almost always available (check ebay) and a good option.